Quantitative AI Risk Assessments: Opportunities and Challenges: AI Regulations

 In mature technology segments, regulations and standards stipulate both process-oriented and measurement-oriented aspects.
 For example, the maximum allowable energy consumption in kilowatt hours per year for refrigerators and freezers of various capacities is specified in US Code \cite{USCode}.
 These limits are a small but critical part of a complex ecosystem of environmental and safety standards, labeling and documentation requirements, and testing procedures.
 This ecosystem has reached its present state over decades but continues to evolve subject to various well-specified processes of rule proposal, review, and codification.

-While proposals for AI risk management have different emphases and objectives, they are all primarily qualitative\footnote{Although primarily qualitative, regulations do not preclude quantitative measurement.
-However, existing regulations do not require specific quantitative evaluations for AI systems and more importantly, have not yet specified what values measures should target.} in nature, stipulating that various processes should be followed and documented in the construction of an AI system.
-For example, NIST's AI Risk Management Framework ``... offers a process for managing risks related to AI systems" but is careful to note that it is not to be used as a checklist for certifying compliance.
-Rather, it is intended to be used, along with a growing collection of documents, toolkits, datasets, code, and various other forms of technical guidance, as the foundation of individual organizations' AI risk management schemes.
+Although current frameworks~\cite{nist-rmf-2023,eu-ai-act2024} for AI risk management have different emphases and objectives, they are primarily process-oriented and qualitative\footnote{Although primarily qualitative, regulations do not preclude quantitative measurement.
+However, most regulations do not require specific quantitative evaluations for AI systems and more importantly, have not yet specified what values measures should target.} in nature, stipulating that various processes should be followed and documented in the construction of an AI system.

 Some industries are starting to use market forces to manage qualitative risks in AI systems.
-For example, the Data \& Trust Alliance is a consortium of companies that require HR vendors to provide certain forms of transparency about their AI processes though answers to a common set of several dozen questions~\cite{data-trust-2022}.
+For example, the Data \& Trust Alliance is a consortium of companies that require HR vendors to provide certain forms of transparency about their AI processes through answers to a common set of several dozen questions~\cite{data-trust-2022}.

-A few government bodies are beginning to venture into standardizing a few AI metrics.
-Regulators in Singapore have launched a pilot effort~\cite{ai-verify} to get more experience with quantitative risk assessments.
-This will help them incorporate such assessments into future regulation.
-New York City has enacted one of the first laws regulating the use of AI in hiring and promotion decisions \cite{nyc-2021}.
-It stipulates that (some form of at least) a disparate impact assessment of potential bias with respect to certain categories of person should be performed.
-This assessment is to be conducted by independent external auditors (whose qualifications are unspecified) and publicly posted but no specific thresholds for compliance are given.
+A few government bodies are venturing into the process of standardizing a few AI metrics.
+Regulators in Singapore initially launched a pilot effort~\cite{ai-verify-2022} to understand quantitative risk measurements of deployed commercial models with the goal of using this knowledge to inform future quantitative regulations.
+This pilot led to formation of the AI Verify Foundation~\cite{ai-verify-foundation}, an open source foundation with over 150 members.
+The foundation provides a framework and toolkit for exploring AI risk testing by the community.
+New York City enacted one of the first laws regulating the use of AI in hiring and promotion decisions \cite{nyc-2021}.
+It defines two impact ratios to compute potential bias with respect to multiple (intersectional) categories of people.
+This assessment is to be periodically checked by independent external auditors (whose qualifications are unspecified) and publicly posted but no specific thresholds for compliance are specified.